 - Room and board in Tours (except lunch)

 - All excursions

 - Personal expenses

-Georgia State University students are eligible to apply for the IEF Scholarship and may be eligible to apply for the Global Experience Scholarship.
-Visit mystudyabroad.gsu.edu/prospective/funding-study-abroad or call the Study Abroad Programs office at (404) 413-2529 to learn more about scholarships & financial aid for study abroad.
+Georgia State University students may eligible for the IEF Scholarship or the Global Experience Scholarship.
+Visit http://mystudyabroad.gsu.edu/prospective/funding-study-abroad or call the Study Abroad Programs office at (404) 413-2529 to learn more about scholarships & financial aid for study abroad.

 Students interested in applying should click the "Apply Now" button to login with their Campus ID and password and complete all application components.
 Because the program size is limited, early application is strongly advised.
 Individual interviews will be scheduled with students upon receipt of the application.